GitZH-Chen/RMLR/README.md

 # RMLR
-This is the official code for our recent work on RMLR on general geometries Comming soon.
+This is the official code for our recent work on RMLR on general geometries.

+Comming soon.